-The breakdown of money spent by the Group classified in different categories is used.
+The breakdown of Group spent is classified in different categories.
 The relevant categories from this breakdown are grouped and mapped to the correspondent Quantis categories.

 Following the Greenhouse Gas Protocol - Corporate Standard, there are categories that are justified exceptions and are excluded from the input in Quantis: